 - Wash about half the kimchi and drain.
 Place all the kimchi in a bowl and cut into small pieces with scissors.

 - Chop the scallions and long green pepper.

 - Combine the scallions, peppers, and squid with the kimchi.
 Mix together well.

 - Add coarse gochugaru, fine gochugaru, sugar, Korean pancake mix, and water.
 Gently stir to avoid over mixing.

-- Heat a large skillet with 2-3 tbsp of oil.
+- Heat a large skillet with 2 to 3 tbsp of oil.
 Add the batter and spread it out thinly.

 - While the pancake is cooking, swirl the pan so the oil gets evenly distributed underneath.

-- When the edges start to crisp up, flip the pancake and cook for 1-2 minutes or until done.
+- When the edges start to crisp up, flip the pancake and cook for 1 to 2 minutes or crispy and slighty charred.

 - Plate and serve immediately!